yoctoproject/poky/documentation/sdk-manual/working-projects.rst

-      To learn about environment variables established when you run the cross-toolchain environment setup script and how they are used or overridden when the Makefile, see the
+      To learn about environment variables established when you run the cross-toolchain environment setup script and how they are used or overridden by the Makefile, see the
       :ref:`sdk-manual/working-projects:makefile-based projects` section.

    This next command is a simple way to verify the installation of your